Review of top quark mass measurements in CMS: Indirect extractions of the top quark mass

 The fiducial results were then extrapolated to obtain the value of \stt in the full phase space, by dividing \sttvis by the acceptance, determined from the \ttbar signal MC simulation.
 Since the acceptance depends on the theoretical model used in the MC event generator, it was parameterised as a function of the same nuisance parameters that were used for the modelling uncertainties in the binned likelihood fit of \sttvis.
 For the extrapolation of the fitted \sttvis to the full phase space, the full unconstrained variations of the relevant modelling uncertainties were applied.

 The \stt measurements at 7 and 8\TeV centre-of-mass energies were simultaneously used to extract \mtp while the correlation between the two measurements for the systematic uncertainties was taken into account.
 The cross section fit and the extrapolation to the full phase space were repeated for $\mtmc=169.5$, 172.5, and 175.5\GeV.
 For each case, a sample of simulated \ttbar events, generated with the corresponding \mtmc value, was used in the fit as a signal model.
 The dependence of the distributions used in the fit on detector effects and model variations was evaluated individually and the parameterisation of \stt dependence on \mtmc was obtained.
 To express the measured dependence as a function of \mtp instead of \mtmc, an additional uncertainty in the measured cross section, \delmtpm, was evaluated by varying \mtmc by $\pm1\GeV$ and reevaluating \stt.
-The dependence of the \stt measurements on \mtp was modelled by Gaussian likelihoods as \begin{linenomath} \end{linenomath} where $\Delta$ is the total uncertainty in each of the \stt measurements, considering the measured dependence of $\stt\big(\mtp\big)$.
+The dependence of the \stt measurements on \mtp was modelled by Gaussian likelihoods as

+where $\Delta$ is the total uncertainty in each of the \stt measurements, considering the measured dependence of $\stt\big(\mtp\big)$.

+The predicted dependence of \stt on \mtp at NNLO+NNLL was determined with \TOPpp~\cite{Czakon:2011xx}, employing 3 different PDF sets and $\asmz=0.118\pm0.001$.
+The predicted \stt was represented by an asymmetric Gaussian function with width $\Delta_{p,\pm}$, comprising uncertainties in PDF, \asmz, and the uncertainty in the LHC beam energy, summed in quadrature.
+This function is convolved with a box function to account for the uncertainty arising from variations of \mur and \muf in the theoretical prediction,